FREQUENTLY ASKED QUESTIONS

 WHAT ARE THE RISKS OF THE PROCEDURES?

 There are very few risks involved.
 You are certain to be sore for a few days after the procedure, but that is a side effect, not a risk.
-Infection is within the realm of possibility but is almost unheard of in the Regenerative Pain Medicine community.
+Infection is a serious risk, but is extremely rare.
 Regenerative injection therapy and adult stem cell therapy are conservative approaches to treating pain unlike surgery that might help, but it might make it worse.
 You can always have surgery, but you can’t “un-have” it.
 The biggest risk of these therapies is that it won’t help your condition, however, performed properly, they will not make your condition worse.

 DOES INSURANCE COVER THESE PROCEDURES?